-6.2 Determinants of fertility and public versus private schooling at the household level
+6.2.
+Determinants of fertility and public vs. private schooling at the household level

 We now examine more closely the inner workings of our model with the help of micro data from the U.S. Census.
 We want to establish whether the model paints a realistic picture of the interaction between household income, private choices on education and fertility, and the quality of public schooling.
-This will be useful to assess whether our model indeed provides a plausible mechanism for generating the observed macro correlations.
-Here, we draw on data on household income, family size (i.e., the household head's own children living in the household), public versus private schooling (for school-age children), and a number of demographic controls from the one-percent sample of the 2000 U.S. Census.
+This will be useful to assess whether our model indeed provides a plausible mechanism for generating the observed macro-correlations.
+Here, we draw on data on household income, family size (i.e. the household head's own children living in the household), public vs. private schooling (for school-age children), and a number of demographic controls from the 1% sample of the 2000 U.S. Census.

-In the model, a household's decisions on fertility and private versus public schooling depend on two variables: income and the quality of public schooling (see Lemma 2 and the preceding discussion).
+In the model, a household's decisions on fertility and private vs. public schooling depend on two variables: income and the quality of public schooling (see Lemma 2 and the preceding discussion).
 In particular, richer households are predicted to be more likely to choose private schools and to have lower fertility rates.
 The strength of the income effect depends on the quality of public schooling; for example, if public schooling is of very high quality, even fairly rich households will use public schools.
-To examine these predictions, Tables 2 and 3 show regressions of family size and private schooling on household income and a number of controls.21 We use an ordered logit specification for the fertility choice and a logit specification for the private education choice.
-All regressions contain dummy variables for the age of the household head as well as for the state of residence (the effect of further controls is discussed below).
+To examine these predictions, Tables 2 and 3 show regressions of family